Yancoal Australia (YAL) H2 2025 earnings summary

 Cash operating cost guidance: AUD 90–98/ton, allowing for inflationary pressures.

-Capital expenditure guidance: AUD 750–900 million, focused on sustaining and growth investments.
+Capital expenditure guidance: AUD 750–900 million, with majority for sustaining capital.

 Q1 2026 expected to be the lowest production quarter, with higher output in subsequent quarters.